KAISCHIHAOUI/angular-reactive/README.md

 # angular-ngrx-state-management

+> NgRx is a framework for building reactive applications in Angular.

 > RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.

 ##### Step By Step (CRUD EXAMPLE)